Deratiseur/Interplan/Readme.md

 - Plus encounters and surprises. (including even more items and spells)(Not in IWDEE)

 Not in English (too big), not planned except for independent translators.

+Note: this mod is "green": it doesn't modify any files that might disturb other modules.
+100% compatibility, despite its enormous content.